THE PERFORMANCE ARCADE 2024

 CALL FOR PROPOSALS

-The Performance Arcade announces its open call to artists from Aotearoa and around the world for its 2023 programme of works (open 16th - 26th February 2023).
+Nau mai, haere mai.
+The Performance Arcade announces its open call to artists from Aotearoa and around the world for its 2024 programme of works (22 February to 3 March 2024).

-The Performance Arcade is an annual exhibition and festival programme of events located on Wellington Waterfront, with eleven years of successful presentations from 2011-2022.
+The Performance Arcade is an annual exhibition and festival programme of events located on Wellington Waterfront, with thirteen years of successful presentations from 2011-2023.